 - Central Clinical School

-- School of Clinical Sciences at Monash Health
+- Clinical Sciences at Monash Health

 - Eastern Health Clinical School

 - School of Primary and Allied Health Care

 - School of Public Health and Preventive Medicine

 The School of Biomedical Sciences is a part of the Sub-Faculty of Biomedical and Psychological Sciences.
 Our talented scientists conduct research in cancer, cardiovascular disease, development and stem cells, drug discovery, immunology and infection, metabolism and obesity, neuroscience and structural biology.

 The school is co-located with The Alfred hospital and is an integral part of the Alfred Medical Research and Education Precinct (AMREP).
 CCS is a centre for clinical and biomedical research and education and a core hub for translational research and medicine, covering a great breadth of subject areas.

 The centres and departments in the school include: